 The ELHS Executive Committee will award travel grants based upon a careful consideration of the application materials and notify students within 2 weeks of the application deadline to allow for travel planning.
 Priority will be given to students not previously awarded travel grants.
 Students that receive travel grants will be required to submit a short summary of their presentation to be published in the next issue of STAGES following the conference and to provide modest on-site assistance during the conference.

 Submission of abstracts on all aspects of the early life history stages of fishes is welcome, either as an oral presentation or as a poster.
 Session convenors will do their best to accommodate author´s; preferences for oral or poster presentations.
 However, because the sessions have a limited number of timeslots, some papers submitted with a request for an oral presentation might be offered to be presented as posters.

-All abstracts must be submitted in English.
+All abstracts must be submitted in English and limited to 250 words.
 Responsibility for accuracy rests with the author.

-The deadline for abstract submission is midnight* on March 3rd 2023.
+The deadline for abstract submission has been extended and now is midnight* on March 20th 2023.